aarong/feedme-client/README.md

 ## Sample Code

-The following boilerplate code initializes a client with the WebSocket transport, creates a feed object, connects to the server, reporting results to the console.
+The following code initializes a client with the WebSocket transport, creates a feed object, connects to the server, reporting results to the console.

 ```javascript
 var feedmeClient = require("feedme-client");